shmily-ld/BioAI/content/_index.md

       text: |
         <br>

-        The **BioAI Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **BioAI Research Group** has been a center of excellence for Artificial Intelligence research since its founding in 2022.
+We are a group of researchers with a wide range of expertise in the fields of machine learning, natural language processing, and computer vision.
+Our research focuses on developing and applying advanced algorithms and techniques to solve challenging problems in biology, medicine, and healthcare.

   # - block: collection
   #   content: